HUANG-weiqin/MsBuilder-Checker/README.md

 - Select `Launch Client` from the drop down (if it is not already).
 - Press ▷ to run the launch config (F5).
 - In the instance of VSCode, open a document with '.xml'.
-- Ctrl+Shift+B and Type into a command "CheckMsBuilderXML" to activate this plugin for Msbulder script
+- Ctrl+Shift+B and Type into a command "CheckMsBuilderXML" to activate this plugin for Msbuilder script